kekonen/some_case/README.md

  1. File/stdin implementation.
 As requested it can read from a file, but also can consume from a stdin (I needed it to be tested by a fuzzer).
  2. Server implementation.
 Basic, warp async server.
 I tinkered a bit with the implementation of it, and it seems like very efficiant way.
 Though, I would play more with sharding.

-Server accepts JSON (`content-type` must be `application/json`) or separate CSVs (one value per request) to root `/`.
+Server accepts POST JSON (`content-type` must be `application/json`) or separate CSVs (one value per request) to root `/`.
 JSON could be passed normally as a single value.
-CSV are passed also as single values, but without header and should be more like every request would represent one line of a CSV, with hardcoded header: `vec!["type", "client", "tx", "amount"]`
+CSV are passed also as single values, but without header and should be more like every request would represent one line of a CSV, with hardcoded header: `vec!["type", "client", "tx", "amount"]`.
+GET request to the root `/` will return the state (clients).

 I also wrote a fuzzer, with 2 implementations for both (`src/bin/fuzzer.rs`):